 07 of 13

-Note that I left the center vertical empty; you can opt to work through the center or not but you have to fiddle with it a bit more because of the placement of the center hole.
+You may choose to skip the vertical column in the very center of the granny square.
+You can opt to work through the center but you have to fiddle with it a bit more because of the unique placement of the center hole.
 You can either:

 - Crochet through the center hole.